AlibabaCloudDocs/ots/intl.en-US/Function Introduction/Search Index/API operations/Parallel scan.md

 # Parallel scan

-In scenarios where the order of query results does not matter, you can use parallel scan to perform a query using several parallel threads.
+In scenarios where you are not concerned with the order of the query results, you can use parallel scan to obtain query results in parallel.

 ## Background information

-The Search operation of search index provides a full set of query and analysis capabilities such as sorting and aggregation to return query results in a specified order.
+The Search operation of search indexes provides a full set of query and analysis capabilities such as sorting and aggregation to return query results in a specified order.

-However, in some cases you may be more concerned with the query speed than with the order of the results, such as when you integrate Tablestore with the Spark or Presto cluster computing environment or when you query a specified group of objects.
+However, in some cases you may be more concerned with the query speed than with the order of the results, such as when you integrate Tablestore with the cluster computing environment Spark or Presto or when you query a specified group of objects.
 To address these needs, Tablestore provides the ParallelScan operation for search index.

 **Note:** SDKs 5.6.0 and later support the parallel scan feature.

 Compared with the Search operation, the ParallelScan operation supports all query features but does not provide analysis capabilities such as sorting and aggregation.
 This way, the query speed is improved by more than five times.
 You can call the ParallelScan operation to export hundreds of millions of data records within a minute.
-This capability of exporting data can be horizontally expanded without limits.
+This capability to export data can be horizontally scaled without limits.

 The maximum number of rows to return by sending a single parallel scan request is greater than that of a Search request.
 A single Search request can query up to 100 rows, whereas a single parallel scan request can query up to 5,000 rows.
 The parallel scan feature allows you to use multiple threads to initiate requests, which accelerates data exports.

 ## Scenarios

 -   Use the Search operation if you want to sort or aggregate query results or if the query request is sent from an end user.
--   Use the ParallelScan operation if you do not need to sort query results but want to obtain all matched results quickly or if you use a computing environment such as Spark or Presto to query data.
+-   Use the ParallelScan operation if you do not need to sort query results and want to quickly obtain all matched results or if the data is queried by a computing environment such as Spark or Presto.

-## Features
+## Characteristics

-Compared with the Search operation, the ParallelScan operation has the following features:
+Compared with the Search operation, the ParallelScan operation has the following characteristics:

 -   Stable results